Blythewood man accused of human trafficking multiple victims over 3 years

 The federal indictment alleges 48-year-old Watson had multiple human trafficking victims between 2016 and 2019.

+The minor listed among his victims was “advertised” by Watson back in 2016, the indictment says.
+However, that charge is one of attempted human trafficking, implying the minor was thankfully never actually forced to engage in a sex act.

+Seven victims did suffer from sex trafficking, according to the indictment.
+It says three of them were trafficked for about two years by Watson.
+Others were victims for one month, several months or a year, the indictment alleges.

-It also claims he distributed heroin and fentanyl and allowed those drugs, as well as cocaine, crack and meth, to be stored and sold through his Blythewood house.
+The indictment also claims Watson distributed heroin and fentanyl and allowed those drugs, as well as cocaine, crack and meth, to be stored and sold through his Blythewood house on Round Top Church Road.

+Blythewood residents and neighbors are looking at this arrest as a wake-up call.

+“It’s just sad that we can live in a community where this can happen,” one neighbor said.
+“It’s really scary.
+I’m just glad that it came to an end today.”

+“I cant guarantee the condition they were in before or immediately up to the point the house was entered -- but from that moment on they were safe,” he said.

-Watson faces 12 federal charges of human trafficking, attempted human trafficking and drug-related violations, according to U.S. Attorney Peter McCoy Jr.
+Watson faces 12 federal charges of human trafficking, attempted human trafficking and drug-related violations.

-“Human trafficking is an egregious crime that often targets the most vulnerable among us for the profit of another,” McCoy said.
-“It is a dark reality even here in South Carolina, and this office will not tolerate it.
-That is why we work not only with our law enforcement partners to uncover and prosecute those who exploit others, but with support groups within the community that offer support services to human trafficking victims and educate the public about this unconscionable practice.”

-7 victims -- tried to get 2 other victims, including a child.

-WIS just obtained a copy of the indictment, and is working to get a mugshot for Watson.
+WIS obtained the indictment, which was unsealed during Thursday’s court hearing.
 (Story continues below.)

 FBI investigators were helped in this case by the Richland County Sheriff’s Department and Kershaw County Sheriff’s Office.